avapolzin/avapolzin.github.io/_projects/delight.md

 In conjunction with the ALeRCE team and under the supervision of Prof. Francisco Förster Burón, we trained a convolutional neural network to rapidly associate transient signals with candidate host galaxies, which is vital for gaining preliminary redshift information.

-Our deep learning method (which employs the CNN to identify a transient's host from survey postage stamps) consistently does as well as, or better than, predicting hosts fron normalized distances or gradient ascent measurements.
+Our deep learning method (which employs the CNN to identify a transient's host from survey postage stamps) consistently does as well as, or better than, predicting hosts from normalized distances or gradient ascent measurements.

 DELIGHT was featured in [El Mostrador](https://www.elmostrador.cl/cultura/2023/01/11/broker-astronomico-chileno-alerce-crea-herramienta-para-identificar-de-forma-automatica-las-galaxias-donde-se-producen-nuevas-supernovas/) and [Nova Ciencia](https://novaciencia.es/la-herramienta-para-identificar-de-forma-automatica-las-galaxias-donde-se-producen-nuevas-supernovas/).